 Every loyalty program is different.

 Some programs include both live and casino play, while others operate separate online casino and retail casino programs.
-You can redeem points for free-play and prizes.
-And depending on the casino, you can redeem points on site for hotel rooms or meals.
+You can redeem points for free play and prizes.
+And depending on the casino, you may be able to redeem points on site for hotel rooms or meals.